KevinDeNotariis/tutorial/README.md

     New Access Token generated and sent to the client
     ```

+    Now, for the next step, do not close this web page.

 -   Go to the mongoDB shell and swtich to our database:

     ```bash